Record Accrued Expenses in QuickBooks

 • On the balance sheet of a corporation, all accrued expenses and accounts payable are accounted for under “Current Liabilities”.

-• Accounts payable are debts on which invoices were issued but not yet paid.
+• Accounts payable are debts on which invoices were issued but have not yet been paid.

 • The balance is transferred to accounts payable until an unpaid expense receives an invoice.